UEBT standard revision 2025 - 2026

 Secure feedback of organisations assessed against the UEBT standard, organisations using the UEBT standard as part of their responsible sourcing strategies, and organisations that have conducted assessments using the standard.

-Reduce complexity of the standard where possible without affecting its intended impact.
+Reduce complexity of the standard where possible without affecting intended impact.

 Clarify some indicators to improve auditability or implementation.